research-team/grants/avatar/abstract.md

 There are several techniques and approaches to manage the robotic systems via neuronal activity, and current main interest is concentrated in the prosthesis approaches, for example: http://www.youtube.com/watch?t=27&v=9NOncx2jU0Q This approach is well known and rises one problem of caring the equipment on the body of humans.
+More than that there are a lot of situations where the personal human presence is not possible or not wanted, for example the zones of nature and technogenic disasters, outer space, extraterrestrial environments.
+Using non anthropomorphic robotic systems could expand the application field of the neuromorphic robotic systems.
-Although there is option to decouple the managing neuronal activity and the robotic system.
+The diversity of the applications could be supported and expanded using the option to decouple the managing neuronal activity and a robotic system.

-...
-Fukushima

-##Our idea
+##Idea

 We propose the decoupling of managing and actuating activities in the form depicted below: